 The museum overlooks a water basin into which the decommissioned military submarine Nazario Sauro is permanently moored and can be visited by the public.

-Galata Museo del Mare maritime museum, Genoa; exterior view; foreground, the “Nazario Sauro” submarine permanently on display at the museum.
+Galata Maritime Museum, Genoa; exterior view; foreground, the “Nazario Sauro” submarine is permanently on display at the museum.

-The museum combines immersive multimedia installations with over 4,000 artifacts, including real-scale reconstructions of vessels, such as those of a 140-foot-long 17h century galley, a 19th-century schooner, and the deckhouse of an early 20th-century ocean liner.
+The Galata Museum combines immersive multimedia installations with over 4,000 artifacts, including real-scale reconstructions of vessels, such as those of a 140-foot-long 17th-century galley, a 19th-century schooner, and the deckhouse of an early 20th-century ocean liner.

 The program of events and activities includes temporary exhibitions, guided tours, educational activities and workshops for children, and special events.